locize/next-i18next-locize/README.md

 This will download the translations from locize directly, in client (browser) and server (node.js)

-**DO NOT USE THIS if having a serverless environment => this will generate too much download requests** More informations about this [here](https://github.com/locize/i18next-locize-backend#important-advice-for-serverless-environments---aws-lambda-google-cloud-functions-azure-functions-etc)
+**DO NOT USE THIS if having a serverless environment => this will generate too much download requests!**

+More informations about this [here](https://github.com/locize/i18next-locize-backend#important-advice-for-serverless-environments---aws-lambda-google-cloud-functions-azure-functions-etc)

 ```javascript